Medical Marijuana for PTSD in Florida: Turn Trauma into Growth

 It is crucial for us to pump the brakes on the downward spiral of PTSD.
 Reducing the impact of its symptoms is just the first step.
 Success is moving towards post-traumatic GROWTH.
 This attains a complete state of mental and physical well-being.
 Cultivating mindfulness for enabling life problems is also essential.

 Are you a veteran, hurricane victim, or trauma survivor?
-In Miami, if you have PTSD, we may be able to help.
+Are you taking too many prescription medications for your anxiety?
+Medical marijuana in Florida may offer a healthier option.
+In Miami, if you have post-traumatic stress disorder PTSD, we may be able to help.
 Let us help you down the path of healing.
 Schedule an appointment at our new cannabis clinic today.
 We’re at 649 NE 79th Street.
-Our doctors are experts in the safe use of legal weed for PTSD.
+Our doctors are experts in the safe use of legal weed for stress disorder or PTSD.
 We can point you in the right direction for post-traumatic GROWTH.
+More information on treating anxiety and PTSD can be found at the National Center for PTSD on the Department of Veterans Affairs PTSD webpage.